 The WSE fellowships include the following:

-Other Whiting School internal fellowships are administered by individual engineering graduate programs.
+Other Whiting School internal fellowships are administered by individual engineering graduate programs and are typically named post-admission.
 These include the following:

 The following fellowships are part of the Whiting School’s efforts to recruit a diverse student population—a goal that is of vital importance to our educational mission and to enhancing the educational experience for all students.
 The fellowships provide financial awards as noted to assist in the recruitment of graduate students from diverse backgrounds, including under-represented minority students, women, and students from economically or socially disadvantaged circumstances.